- VENUE: Grey Noise, Warehouse 24

 THE ENCOUNTER OF THE FIRST AND LAST PARTICLES OF DUST

 The Encounter of the First and Last Particles of Dust is Stéphanie Saadé’s second solo presentation at Grey Noise, Dubai.
-The exhibition features a new central work, which lends to the other older works.
-As often the case in her practice the show holds its name from an eponym work presented alongside others.
+The exhibition features a new central work, which lends to the other recent and older ones.
+As sometimes the case in her practice, the show borrows its name from an important eponym work presented alongside others.

-The material used in the new work The Encounter of the First and Last Particles of Dust is the actual carpet that covered the floor of the room that Saadé occupied as a teenager in family home.
-She went back at the end of the year of 2018, ripped it off with the consent and help of her father who is still living in the house.
+The material used in the new work The Encounter of the First and Last Particles of Dust is nothing less than the actual carpet that covered the floor of the room that Saadé occupied as a teenager in her family home.
+She went back at the end of the year 2018, teared it off with the consent and help of her father who is still living in the house.
 18 trajectories were then embroidered on the carpet; they are the 18 most significant trajectories undertaken by her during her period of occupancy of the room between 1995 to 2001.